telecom-paristech-ms-bgd-2017/telecom-paristech-ms-bgd-2017.github.io/index.md

 This website allows to post articles about data science and software engineering.
 You can insert maths formula, code, video or image easily.

 Each article is written in [MarkDown].
-If one part of your article has an syntax too specific, you can write [HTML] instead inside your MarKDown document.
+If one part of your article has an syntax too specific, you can write [HTML] instead, inside your MarkDown document.
 The maths formula use [LateX] syntax thanks to [MathJax].
 And to insert image or video, use the macro `include` offers by [Jekyll].
 See more precisely bellow.